 \subsection{Embedding Physical Constraints into the Neural Network}

-A key component to ensuring the robust training of the PINN representation of the VFP (VFP PINN) will be to limit solutions the optimizer searches for to those that are consistent with the physical problem of interest.
-In particular, we will introduce customized input and output layers of the neural network that: (i) ensures positivity of $f_a$, (ii) satisfies the low and high energy boundary conditions, (iii) exactly recovers $f_{a0}$ as the initial distribution, and (iv) recovers known symmetries of the particle distribution.
+A key component to ensuring the robust training of the PINN representation of the VFP will be to limit solutions the optimizer searches for to those that are consistent with the physical problem of interest~\cite{arnaud2024physics}.
+In particular, we will introduce customized input and output layers of the NN that: (i) ensure positivity of $f_a$, (ii) satisfy the low and high energy boundary conditions, (iii) exactly recover $f_{a0}$ as the initial distribution, and (iv) recover known symmetries of the particle distribution.
 While these constraints could be enforced by a penalty function in the loss of the VFP PINN, by enforcing them as hard constraints this will enable more robust training of the VPF PINN and ultimately a lower loss.

 First noting that for the slab description of a hot spot centered about $x=0$ described in Sec. \ref{sec:PM} above, Eq. (\ref{eq:FIS1}) is invariant under the transformation $\left( x, \xi \right) \to \left( -x, -\xi \right)$, indicating that the ion particle distribution must obey